The Happenings on Shaw Hill

 Dr. Scotts glanced up again from his notebook.
 He looked at me.
 “Go on,” he said.

 “I felt something wet on the back of my neck.”
 I shrugged my shoulders.
 “I don’t know what it was.
-It felt like it was lips and then I felt sharp pin pricks in the back of my neck and then the most excruciating pain in my shoulder.
+It felt like it was lips and then I felt sharp pin pricks in the back of my neck and then the most excruciating pain in my throat.
 It felt like two wasps stinging me at once.
 I cried out in pain.”

 “Or bat,” Dr. Scotts said.